unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Element: forms

-This element represents a set of `form` elements which define the layout of a particular hardware form.
+This element contains a set of `form` elements which define the layout of a particular hardware form.

 > <small>